Gupis Fort: A Historical Marvel in Gilgit-Baltistan

 The Gupis Fort is an important historical landmark that offers visitors a glimpse into the region’s rich cultural and historical heritage.
 It is a must-visit destination for anyone interested in exploring the hidden gems of Pakistan.

 The fort is made of stone and mud, and it consists of two main parts: the upper fort and the lower fort.
-The upper fort, also known as the Kharpocho Fort, is the older part of the fort and is believed to have been built by Raja Gopis.
+The upper fort is the older part of the fort and is believed to have been built by Raja Gopis.
 It has a rectangular shape and is surrounded by a high wall with watchtowers at each corner.
 The lower fort, on the other hand, is a more recent addition and was built in the 18th century by the local ruler, Mirza Muhammad Rafiq.

 Visitors to the Gupis Fort can explore both the upper and lower forts and see the many historical artifacts on display.
 These include ancient coins, pottery, and weaponry that were used by the local rulers and their armies.
 Visitors can also climb to the top of the fort and enjoy breathtaking views of the surrounding landscape, which includes the Gupis Valley, the Gilgit River, and the nearby mountains.